sweetpay/sweetpay-python/README.md

     assert resp.status == "OK"
     assert resp.response is None

-# If we instead want to test an exception
+# If we instead want to raise an exception
 def test_subscription_creation_failure(client):
     exc = InvalidParameterError()
     with client.subscription.mock_resource(raises=exc):
         with pytest.raises(InvalidParameterError) as excinfo:
             client.subscription.create(amount=200)
     assert excinfo.value is exc

-# Or simply use your own mocking/patching/monkeypatching.
-# However, the drawback of this method is that you need to
-# know something about the internals of the sweetpay library,
-# which may come to change.
-def test_something_with_mock(client, monkeypatch):
-    retval = ResponseClass(
-        data={"status": "OK"}, code=200, status="OK", response=None)
-    monkeypatch.setattr(client.subscription, "create", lambda **kw: retval)
-    resp = client.subscription.create(amount=200)
-    assert resp is retval
 ```

 Note that the operations can only be mocked on a resource basis.
 This means that if you mock `client.subscription` then `client.creditcheck` won't automatically be mocked.